Does anybody even read these anymore?

 I learned it from watching you dad

-― i cannot help if you made yourself not funny (forksclovetofu), Wednesday, 16 February 2022 17:35 (three months ago) link
+― i cannot help if you made yourself not funny (forksclovetofu), Wednesday, 16 February 2022 17:35 (nine months ago) link

 My library has Maximum Fantastic Four, so I'll check that out.

 Not Mosely's fault particularly, but the repro/colouring on that really isn't very good at all.
 A more recent edition, shot directly from a pristine copy of FF1, is apparently the one to look out for:

 ― Ward Fowler, Wednesday, 16 February 2022 17:44 (nine months ago) link

 interesting that Chip Kidd did his own dissection of FF#1 too. i'm not sure i'm THAT into the issue to read both of them, but i guess we'll see